7shi/dante-la-el/Inferno/MT/compare-en.md

 so that were occasion of good hope to me
 </td></tr>
 <tr><td>ChatGPT-1</td><td align="right">41</td><td>
-so that a good hope was the cause to me
+so that a good cause for hope was to me
 </td></tr>
 <tr><td>ChatGPT-2</td><td align="right">41</td><td>
 so that the bright season and the pleasant time
 </td></tr>
 <tr><td>Bard-1</td><td align="right">41</td><td>
-that was the cause of my hope for good;
+so that the beast with the gay skin
 </td></tr>
 <tr><td>Bard-2</td><td align="right">41</td><td>
-So that to hope well was the reason for me
+so that it was a cause for me to hope well
 </td></tr>
 <tr><td>DeepL</td><td align="right">41</td><td>
 So that to good hope was the cause for me